Ekhidnis/OpenGL-Renderer-CS50x-Final-Project/README.md.txt

 ## What issues I faced and how did I overcome them
 I could not render a color - Once I learned how does an OpenGL buffer works, I knew I had to set my GLFW context in order to let it render anything at all.
-I could not pass std:string to fprintf function - I switched to <iostream> library and use std::cout now I had errors when tried to do premade structs in my Errors namespace - I made all premade structs static, so they're only created once
+I could not pass std:string to fprintf function - I switched to <iostream> library and use std::cout now I had errors when I tried to do premade structs in my Errors namespace - I made all premade structs static, so they're only created once
 Couldn't initialize GLEW - had to turn on glewExperimental mode so I can use modern OpenGL, had to set GLFW context before I initialize GLEW, had to check if glewInit() is equal to GLEW_OK instead of true
 Couldn't compile shaders - Had an error in glGetShaderiv which was returning shader parameter as false (GL_COMPILE_STATUS) instead of true
-Can't get uniform matrices in shaders to work with the renderer - My matrix was not initialized so I had to set it to identity matrix
+Can't get uniform matrices in shaders to work with the renderer - My matrix was not initialized so I had to set it to identity matrix using prebuilt construct
+Couldn't get window to scale when I resize it - Had to pass references instead of pointers, because the function glfwGetFramebufferSize has inbuilt option to not return a value if it's a null